 Step 4: Apply for the NHR status

 First, you need to register on the relevant government website.
 Once registered, you will receive a password by post within approximately two weeks.
-After receiving your password, you can complete the application process online by submitting the following documents:
+After receiving your password, you can complete the application process online by submitting the required documents.

 To qualify as a non-habitual resident, you must have lived in Portugal for over 183 days within a 12-month period.
 Alternatively, you can qualify if you have lived in the country for fewer than 183 days but have purchased property in Portugal during that same period.